 The stunning Philodendron mamei is a creeping aroid with large heart-shaped leaves with striking silver-colored variegation.
 The silver marks are what make this plant unusual.
 It looks like streaks of paint created by hand!

-The leaves are characterized by a distinctive surface texture with ridges and the petiole part which connects the stem to the leaf is a dark maroon red.
+It is also evident that the leaves have a unique pattern of ridges and unique texture on the petiole.
+The portion that connects the stem to the leaf is a rich maroon red.

-This comprehensive philodendron care guide will teach you how to keep its ruffled leaf and stunning variations shining bright.
+The most comprehensive mamei philodendron care guide will teach you how to keep its gorgeous ruffled leaves and its stunning variations sparkling bright.

 Quick Philodendron Mamei Care Breakdown

 - Soil: Well-drained and loose.
 It is airy but not too heavy.

 - Humidity: 50-70%+

 Like many philodendron species, The philodendron mamei is from the dense canopy in the South American jungles, more specifically Ecuador.

 It was first discovered in 1983 by the aroid botanist Dr. Thomas B. Croat on an unpaid expedition sponsored by Missouri Botanical Garden.

 It was believed that the silver clouds were terrestrial for a long time, which means they originated from the soil.
 Still, in the past 20 years, it has been discovered that the Philodendron mamei is epiphytic, which means it grows from the roots of organic matter or trees.